andalugeeks/andaluh-discord/README.md

 ## Usage

 The bot has 4 slash/application commands (type '/' to view them).
+You need to use the sync prefix command first for application commands to show.
+The prefix set for this bot is its own @mention.
+Example: `@andaluhbot sync`.

 * `/an`: Get Andalûh EPA standard transliteration (using 'ç')
 * `/anz`: Andalûh EPA Zezeo transliteration